abcdec/MinFFS/README.md

 ## Project Goal

-- Build binaries of FreeFileSync using MinGW.
+- Make it possible to build binaries of FreeFileSync using MinGW.
+- Make it possible to add features that would not be added to original FreeFileSync anytime soon.
+- Implement features like:
   - Optimize FFS for large volume file system, large size binary files, many name changed files.
+  - Background indexing and resume interrupted comparison/synchronization.

-## Released source and binaries
+## Source and binary distributions

-- The program and sources are distributed under GNU Public License, version 3.0 per original FreeFileSync.
+- The program binaries and sources of MinFFS are distributed under [GNU General Public License Version 3.0] (http://www.gnu.org/licenses/gpl-3.0) per original FreeFileSync License.
-- You can download binaries and source distribution of MinFFS from GitHub Release page. https://github.com/abcdec/MinFFS/releases
+- You can download from GitHub Release page. https://github.com/abcdec/MinFFS/releases
-  - Installer (EXE) and portable (ZIP) binary versions
+  - Installer (EXE) and portable (ZIP) binary versions are availble.
+(Built binaries are uploaded.)
-  - ZIP and tar.gz source bundles
+  - ZIP and tar.gz source bundles are avaialble as well (GitHub automatically create one from repo).
 - If you need original FreeFileSync binary and source distribution, please go to http://www.freefilesync.org/

 ## How to build